devhliu/wrt-project/README.md

         computations of ray transforms in 3D in a layer-by-layer sampling scheme of a test-function with compact support in a three-dimensional unit ball (see the README.md inside project for information about 'layer-by-layer sampling scheme');
-        test-function must be given by its values on a discrete grid in a three-dimensional cube
+        test-function is given by its values on a discrete grid in a three-dimensional cube

   * #### reduction_ray_radon
         reduces the data given by ray transforms in 3D in layer-by-layer sampling scheme to the